-FINAL SUBDIVISION PLAT: A map of a subdivision to be recorded after official approval and any accompanying material as described in these regulations
+FINAL SUBDIVISION PLAT: A map of a subdivision to be recorded after official approval and any accompanying material as described in these regulations burning oils, at or below a temperature of 80 degrees Fahrenheit, is flammable.

-FIRE CODE: The current Standard Fire Prevention Code as promulgated by the International Code Congress and adopted by the City.
+FIRE CODE: The current Standard Fire Prevention Code as promulgated by the International Code Council and adopted by the City.

-FLAMMABLE LIQUIDS: Any liquid which gives off flammable vapors, as determined by the flash point from an open cup tester as used for test of burning oils, at or below a temperature of 80 degrees Fahrenheit, is flammable.
+FLAMMABLE LIQUIDS: Any liquid which gives off flammable vapors, as determined by the flash point from an open cup tester as used for test of